JuBiotech/OT-2-autoclone/README.md

 ## Usage and Citing
 `autoclone` is licensed under the [GNU Affero General Public License v3.0](https://github.com/JuBiotech/OT-2-autoclone/blob/master/LICENSE).
-Head over to Zenodo to generate a generate a BibTeX citation for the latest release.
+Head over to [Zenodo](https://zenodo.org/record/6390909) to generate a BibTeX citation for the latest release.